 - Produce an annual outcomes report proving the need for shared governance within the decision-making process;

 Police Department: Officer Raul Valladares (Chair)

 Process for Review

-Employees with ideas or issues to discuss should submit the Review Form (located on the Student and Employee Portals’ team sites) to their Shared Governance Council member(s).
+Employees with ideas or issues to discuss should submit the Review Form to their Shared Governance Council member(s).
 More specific information can be found in the Shared Governance Council Guidelines and Structure.